CreadDiscans/ServiceDesigner/TUTORIAL.md

 > * As you can see, there is a _DesignedComponent_ class, which has **renderPart(name:any)** method.
 > * And also, you can check there are _item0_ and _i0_ in some element which is mapped by _for loop_.
 > * Maybe you used _item + i_ before, to distinguish elements from the array or array object.
-> * But in this case, it will be different to deal with same _for loop_.
+> * But in this case, you have to deal with same _for loop_ differently.
 > * The difference of between them is really simple : _What will you use?_
 >   * _item0_ : each _value_ of array.
 >   * _i0_ : eacch _index_ of array.